GRousselet/blog/harrell-davis/README.md

-Matlab code for my blog post on the Harrell-Davis:
+Matlab code for my blog post on the Harrell-Davis estimator:
 <https://garstats.wordpress.com/2016/06/09/the-harrell-davis-quantile-estimator/>

 `hd_demo.m` generates all the figures presented in the post.